-What you do is take those two laces to cross one of them over the other, loop it underneath that X shape you have made then have the end ways pulled away from one another.
-This is going to create a loop which is going to hold those lacing intact as you end up tying it off in any way that you may like.
+What you do is take those two laces to cross one of them over the other, loop it underneath that X shape you have made then have the endways pulled away from one another.
+This is going to create a loop that is going to hold those lacing intact as you end up tying it off in any way that you may like.

 The square knot is a finishing touch on either that surgeon’s knot or overhand knot.
 After those laces are pulled right, take one then double it backward on itself which will create one ‘bunny ear’ shape.

-Should you have the bunny ears ran lengthwise along your feet, then you made the granny knot.
-However, if you had them run across your feet width wise, then you have made the granny’s knot.
-Doing a square knot is one of the most ideal because it is more secure than granny’s knot.
+Should you have the bunny ears run lengthwise along your feet, then you made the granny knot.
+However, if you had them run across your feet width-wise, then you have made the granny’s knot.
+Doing a square knot is one of the most ideal because it is more secure than a granny’s knot.

-• Tie the knots in considerations to where you are hiking
+• Tie the knots in consideration of where you are hiking

-• The hiking boots you put on should be dependent on the hiking trail like for short trails it should be a soft kind of boots that will be comfortable
+• The hiking boots you put on should be dependent on the hiking trail for short trails they should be a soft kind of boots that will be comfortable

 • Lacing your boots while hiking is very important when your laces get loose because you get that ultimate comfort that is required while hiking